 So, if you ever want to emphasize something in a painting – then use two complementary colors next to one another.
 I have examples of how this applies to real paintings at the bottom of the article.

-Tertiary Colors in the color wheel
+Tertiary colors in the artists color wheel

 You can get a tertiary color/ intermediate color by mixing one primary color with one secondary color.
 So, if I mix the primary color yellow with the secondary color green I get the tertiary color yellow-green.